deavid/bjsonrpc/doc/source/intro.rst

 * At this moment there is only a Pure-python implementation (it would be good to have Java, C# and Ruby ones)

-* Doesn't exist an HTTP implementation (but there are already lots of json-rpc libraries with HTTP)
+* Doesn't has any HTTP implementation (but there are already lots of json-rpc libraries with HTTP).
+Some features are clearly incompatible with HTTP.

 Examples of uses of bjsonrpc
 --------------------------------